 Each year, a committee, appointed by the President, facilitates the process of selecting the Staff of the Year Award recipient.
 Upon the committee’s notification, the Vice President of each division submits the names of two (2) staff members, from his or her division, who exemplify the qualities and skills most desired for enabling student life and achievement on campus.
 Subsequently, the committee determines the Staff of the Year based on scoring of the holistic criteria the committee members are provided to utilize.

 The College’s 2018-2019 Staff of the Year Award was presented to Ms. Suzanne Williams, Director of Health Services and Mr. Adrian West, Dean of Students during the annual Founder’s Day Convocation in April.
 Additionally, she receives for one year a reserved parking space and parking decal, and participates in the annual Homecoming Parade.

 Tiger ROAR Award

-Receiving and giving recognition is essential to motivating and engaging the workforce.
+Receiving and giving recognition is critical to motivating and engaging the workforce.
 To that end, Voorhees College presents the Tiger ROAR Award each month to the employee or employees who demonstrate specific behaviors as determined by the vote of students, faculty and staff.
 By shining a spotlight on the attitudes and behaviors that define workplace excellence, we are reinforcing a culture of sustained employee enrichment that rewards teamwork, milestones, innovation, customer service, and more.